by W.A. Steer PhD

 - Spectrograph (waterfall) visualisation options (experimental/beta feature).

-** In the present implementation the perceptual "A-weighted" is not actually A-weighted, but is modified by the
+In older versions the perceptual "A-weighted" is not actually A-weighted, but is modified by the

 hearing threshold according to Terhardt - see http://www.diracdelta.co.uk/science/source/t/h/threshold%20of%20hearing/source.html.